 Photo credit: All photos pulled from Pinterest.

-On Writer Wednesday, you will get to meet another indie author, John Ryland!
+On Writer Wednesday, you will get to meet another indie author, Willow Ford!
 Also check out the other indie writer interviews previously published.
 There are more to come throughout the year!

 In her more than thirty years as a storyteller and visual designer, Amanda “Mandy” Hughes has written and designed over a dozen works of upmarket, literary, and women’s fiction under pen names A. Lee Hughes and Mandy Lee.

 Mandy is the founder of Haint Blue Creative, a space for readers and storytellers to explore, learn, and create.
 Although she earned a Bachelor and Master of Science in Psychology, she has yet to figure out her family, much less herself.